Code2xZ/KoRC/README.md

 # KoRC - Korad Remote Control
-KoRC - free software for controlling the Korad KD3305P power supply from a computer with Windows 7/8/10/11.It can be used as a replacement for software provided by the manufacturer, which requires the installation of the Labview environment to work.
+KoRC - free software for controlling the Korad KD3305P power supply from a computer with Windows 7/8/10/11.
+It can be used as a replacement for software provided by the manufacturer, which requires the installation of the Labview environment to work.

 ## Features
 * connection via USB or LAN